Guidelines for Student Organization Activities

 - Cover nose and mouth when sneezing or coughing.

 - No spitting.
 Always wrap nasal and mouth discharges with tissue paper, and dispose of the tissue paper properly in a lidded rubbish bin.

 - Wear mask when symptoms of respiratory tract infection or fever develop.
 Seek medical advice promptly.

-For updated announcement of the university, please visit the Bulletin Board for MERS : http://ehsu.hkbu.edu.hk/MERS/
+For updated announcement of the University on COVID-19, please visit the Bulletin Board : http://ehsu.hkbu.edu.hk/2019-nCOV/